ElizabethBassett/uvic-scua-wikidata-experimentation/README.md

 }
 ORDER BY (?OccupationLabel)
 ```
-_*Using the [Wikidata Query Service](https://query.wikidata.org/), the results of this query can also be viewed as a table, and a timeline.*_
+_*Using the [Wikidata Query Service](https://query.wikidata.org/), the results of this query can also be viewed as a tree map, and a timeline.*_

 _**What are the languages spoken by the records creators?**_